microsoft/WhatTheHack/033-OSSDatabaseMigration/Student/00-prereqs.md

 ./deploy-oracle-pizza.sh
 ```

-**NOTE:** Deploying each Pizzeria application will take several minutes
+**NOTE:** Deploying each Pizzeria application will take several minutes.
+Oracle takes a long time to complete setup (around 12 minutes).

 ### View the Sample Application